sonic-net/SONiC/doc/pac/Port Access Control.md

 ## 3.6 SAI

+Existing SAI attributes are used for this implementation and there is no new SAI attribute requirement.

 ### 3.6.1 Host interface traps

 Leveraged **SAI_HOSTIF_TRAP_TYPE_EAPOL** to trap EAP packets (Ethertype - 0x888E) to the CPU.